vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-inference-with-a-pretrained-model.md

         # Most likely hypothesis needs to have 20% more evidence than the others to
         # be considered certain enough to trigger a terminal condition (match).
         x_percent_threshold=20,
-        # Look at features associated with (at most) the 10 closest learned points.
-        max_nneighbors=10,
         # Update all hypotheses with evidence > x_percent_threshold (faster)
         evidence_update_threshold="x_percent_threshold",
         # Config for goal state generator of LM which is used for model-based action